jonghall/image-import/readme.md

 - [**get-boot-vol.sh**](https://github.ibm.com/jonhall/image-import/blob/master/get-boot-vol.sh) returns the associated instance-id, boot-volume-id, latest snapshot-id, and the original OS version of boot volume image.
 - [**snapshot.sh**](https://github.ibm.com/jonhall/image-import/blob/master/snapshot.sh) creates a snapshot of boot volume to be used within-region.

 ### known limitations
-- even though temporary volume is created with auto-delete=true, volumes are not automatically deleted on detach.
-Script manually deletes volumes until issue is resolved.
 - script does not delete COS images
 - script does not delete old image library images
 - script does not prune/delete old snapshots